-Founded in 1970 as the Masters Grand Prix, the year-end ATP Tour World Championships (now the ATP Finals) was the final showdown between the eight best players in the world.
-Held in a different location every year at the start, in settled at the Madison Square Garden, in New York, from 1977 until 1989.
+Founded in 1970 as the Masters Grand Prix, the year-end ATP Tour World Championships (currently known as the ATP Finals) was the final showdown between the eight best players in the world.
+Held in a different location every year when it started out, the event settled at the Madison Square Garden, in New York, from 1977 until 1989.
 Since then, the tournament had moved twice again, from Frankfurt (1990-1995) to Hanover in 1996.
-As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of impressive.
+As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of legendary.

-The final of the 1996 ATP Tour World Championships displayed not only two of the best players in the world, but also two of the best players on fast surfaces.
-Pete Sampras and Boris Becker were both three-time Wimbledon champions, and, while the American had triumphed at the Masters Cup twice (1991, 1994), the German had won the tournament three times (1988, 1992, 1995).
+The final of the 1996 ATP Tour World Championships showcased not only two of the best players in the world, but also two of the best players on fast surfaces.
+Pete Sampras and Boris Becker were both three-time Wimbledon champions, and, while the American had triumphed at the Masters Cup twice (1991, 1994), the German had won the tournament on three occasions (1988, 1992, 1995).

-The two players knew each other very well, having faced each other 16 times already.
+The two players knew each other very well, having faced each other 16 times in the past.
 Sampras led 9-7 in their head-to-head, but Becker had won their last two encounters: the German had prevailed a few weeks before in the final of the Stuttgart Open (3-6, 6-3, 3-6, 6-3, 6-4), and he had even defeated Sampras in the Masters Cup round-robin, 7-6, 7-6.

-In Hanover, on his homeland, Becker made the best possible start, firing four consecutive aces to begin the match.
-“Boom Boom” set the standards for the match : until the end of the fifth set, he wouldn’t lose his serve, and he would be pushed to deuce only twice.
+In Hanover, on his home turf, Becker made the best possible start, firing four consecutive aces to begin the match.
+“Boom Boom” set the standards for the match: until the end of the fifth set, he wouldn’t lose his serve, and he would be pushed to deuce only twice.
 Putting Sampras under pressure, he broke him at 2-1 and took the first set, 6-3.

-Tension peaked at the end of the fourth set, during a 24-point breathtaking tie-break, during which Becker saved 2 match points, at 5-6 and 8-9, before winning 13-11 to push Sampras into a deciding fifth set.
+The tension peaked at the end of the fourth set, during a breathtaking 24-point tie-break, during which Becker saved two match points, at 5-6 and 8-9, before winning 13-11 to push Sampras into a deciding fifth set.

 In this decider, the world No 1 raised his level just when it mattered the most and managed to break Becker for the first time with a winner backhand passing shot at 4-4.
 A few minutes later, the American sealed his victory after a 24-stroke rally on the match point, probably the longest rally of the match.